-The following reflects the Organization's financial assets as of December 31, 2021, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the date of the statement of assets, liabilities, and net assets - modified cash basis.
+The following reflects the Organization's financial assets as of December 31, 2022, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the date of the statement of assets, liabilities, and net assets - modified cash basis.
+The Organization's financial assets consist of cash and investments.